-Internationalization checker
+12.2 Internationalization checker

 The Internationalization Checker verifies that your code is properly internationalized.
 Internationalization is the process of adapting software to different languages and locales.
-Internationalization is sometimes called localization (though the terms are not identical), and is sometimes called i18n (because the word starts with "i", ends with "n", and has 18 characters in between).
+Internationalization is sometimes called localization (though the terms are not identical), and is sometimes called i18n (because the word starts with "i", ends with "n", and has 18 characters in between; localization is similarly sometimes abbreviated as 110n).

-The checker focuses on one aspect of localization: user-visible strings should be presented in the user's own language, such as English, French, or German.
+The checker focuses on one aspect of internationalization: user-visible strings should be presented in the user's own language, such as English, French, or German.
 This is achieved by looking up keys in a localization resource, which maps keys to user-visible strings.
-For instance, one version of a resource might map "CANCEL_STRING" to "Cancel", and another version of the same resource might map "CANCEL_STRING" to "Abbrechen".
+For instance, one version of a resource might map "CANCEL\STRING" to "Cancel", and another version of the same resource might map "CANCEL\STRING" to "Abbrechen".